flarebyte/baldrick-broth/USAGE.md

 Interactive prompts can help increase productivity by automating repetitive tasks and reducing the time required to perform complex tasks.

+Prompts in this CLI are powered by listr2 v9 with the Enquirer adapter.
+Ensure `enquirer` is installed.

 Let's dive into an example.